wearefrank/frank-runner/README.md

 Right click on build.xml, Run As, Ant Build.
 The second time you can use the run button on the Toolbar.

+Or open the Terminal view and execute the commands mentioned in the Command line section below.

 # VSCode

+Use the terminal (e.g. right click on one of the Frank!Runner files and click Open in Terminal) and execute the commands mentioned in the Command line section below.

+In case you have opened frank-runner as a folder/workspace you can use the Ant Target Runner plugin button.
 Install plugin Ant Target Runner and configure it to use ant.bat or any other ant installation by adding the following to settings.json:

 ```
 "ant.executable": "C:\\path\\to\\frank!framework\\ant.bat",